Trading Volatility Skew: Can Forecasts Increase Returns?

 Volatility skew refers to the observed pattern where implied volatility varies depending on the strike price of an option.
 Typically, in equity markets, out-of-the-money (OTM) put options exhibit higher implied volatility than at-the-money (ATM) or out-of-the-money call options.
 This phenomenon reflects market participants’ demand for protection against downside risks, as investors are willing to pay a premium for OTM puts to hedge against potential market declines.
 Understanding volatility skew is crucial for options pricing, hedging strategies, and identifying potential market inefficiencies.

 Like volatility, skew can also be forecasted.
-Reference [1] examines whether skew forecasting models can enhance returns.
+Reference [1] examined whether skew forecasting models can enhance returns.
 The paper applied several forecast models to execute skew trades, including ATM straddles, strips, and straps.
 The authors pointed out,

 This study examines the economic significance of using skewness forecasts in option trading.
 With Black–Scholes option prices both volatility and skewness trading strategies break even with respect to returns and Sharpe ratios at daily intervals, before including transaction costs.
 After transaction costs are factored in, all strategies result in significant losses.
 The skewness-based trades are, in general, less profitable compared to volatility trades.
 Further at weekly or monthly intervals, there is no clear supportive evidence for skewness trades, both before and after transaction costs…